 The Child Victims Act opened a one-year revival window for time-barred childhood sexual abuse claims that ran from August 14, 2019 through August 14, 2021.
 More than 10,000 claims were filed during the window.
 Per the Child USA Institute, roughly 13.4% named a public or non-public school as defendant.

 NYC paid more than $160 million in CVA settlements through October 2024 according to City & State NY’s analysis.
 Of 161 NYC settlements, 135 were against the DOE or former DOE staff.
-The average DOE CVA settlement was approximately $994,000.
+Across all 161 settlements, that averages roughly $994,000 per case.
 Less than 13% of NYC CVA cases had moved past discovery at the time of that report, meaning the settlement total continues to grow.

 The Office of the Special Commissioner of Investigation for the New York City School District (SCI) is the independent agency that investigates serious misconduct in NYC schools.
 SCI’s CY 2024 annual report documented a record 11,874 complaints received.
 The office initiated 484 investigations and substantiated 171, finding 252 people or entities in violation.
 SCI specifically conducted 146 investigations into inappropriate or sexual misconduct by DOE staff or vendors, with 43 substantiated.